 (Back)

 This boat is located East of Tasiilaq, and a bit north as well.
-Its the only boat that has a visible Greenland flag.
-It also has a massive blue cabin in the front.
+It has a massive blue cabin in the front and you spawn next to a flag of Greenland.

 Most of the town of Kulusuk is covered by a trekker, yet there is coverage from a red ATV that covers most of the island.